 State Parties shall, through the ministries or departments responsible for trade, coordinate national stakeholder consultations in preparation of national negotiating positions for the MRAs.
 The process shall be comprehensive and ensure engagement of the private sector and public institutions responsible for policy and regulation of professional services including those dealing with business licensing, labour, and immigration matters.

-TNF-Services shall involve all key stakeholders such as practitioners [service providers] and regulatory bodies, where they exist at regional level, to ensure due consideration of technical and practical issues that are necessary in achieving mutual recognition for the respective sectors/professional fields, as required by Article 7(4) of the Protocol, and taking into account issues outlined in section 9 [content of MRA] of these Guidelines.
+TNF-Services shall involve all key stakeholders such as practitioners [service providers] and regulatory bodies, where they exist at regional level, to ensure due consideration of technical and practical issues that are necessary in achieving mutual recognition for the respective sectors/professional fields, as required by Article 7(4) of the Protocol, and taking into account issues outlined in section 9 [structure of MRA] of these Guidelines.

 The Secretariat shall coordinate regional stakeholder consultations, and upon request, provide technical assistance for capacity building to enhance State Parties’ participation in the negotiations in line with Article 7(3) of the Protocol.